w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 **Definition: The Debtor makes the Creditor aware of a desired state of the world (defined by the action scope).**

 The Debtor is the party that wants something from the Creditor.
-They are the Debtor in this instace because the obligation is on them to make the request.
+They are the Debtor in this instance because the obligation is on them to make the request.

 ### Action Scopes

 **Service Facilitator:** Qualifies actions taken in the context of the assignee employing a service facilitator.

 **Audit:** Qualifies actions taken in the context of a proposed audit of the assignee by the assigner.

 Service Facilitator Example: A user of Exchange X data would like a Service Facilitator to assist them in processing the data internally.
 Before they are allowed to do so, they must *request* permission.
 In some cases, simply making the request is enough to satisfy the terms of the agreement.
 But, as we'll see in the next duty, sometimes it's only the beginning of the process.